 Age, trauma, use, genetic and idiopathic factors will all contribute to bulging discs and many of these factors act upon the structures of the cervical spine.
 Remember that the neck must move constantly and work diligently to support the head throughout life.
 All this wear and tear will naturally affect the cervical discs, causing them to bulge, herniate and rupture more frequently than any other spinal disc locations, except the middle to low lumbar region.

-Bulging discs themselves are not painful, since the disc feels no pain.
+Cervical bulging discs themselves are not painful, since the disc feels no pain.
 Therefore, the majority of bulges in the c-spine do not cause pain or related neurological symptoms.
 However, some bulges can be pathological immediately, or with the passage of time, potentially causing a range of problematic expressions for the victim:

 Bulging discs can cause focal pressure on spinal nerve roots, causing lateral recess stenosis or neuroforaminal stenosis that leads to a pinched nerve condition in the neck.